SJLewer/MechaCar_Statistical_Analysis/README.md

 * _Individual Lots:_ Using a sample size of 25 from each Lot, how do the Lot means compare to the population?

-  Lots 1 and 2 are statistically different than the population.
+   - Lots 1 and 2 are statistically different than the population.
 The low p-values (below 0.05) indicate there is sufficient evidence to reject the null hypothesis.

   ![T Test Lot 1](https://user-images.githubusercontent.com/90986041/147834368-ebbc1b7a-f01d-42c0-83ee-6e44b1e6dec8.png)
   ![T Test Lot 2](https://user-images.githubusercontent.com/90986041/147834370-ee9bfc5e-4403-4a38-90a4-59c78b3d4fd0.png)

-  Lot 3, as depicted by the p-value of 0.88 (above 0.05 level of significance), there is not sufficient evidence to reject the null hypothesis.
+  - Lot 3: There is not sufficient evidence to reject the null hypothesis, as depicted by the p-value of 0.88 (above 0.05 level of significance).

   ![T Test Lot 3](https://user-images.githubusercontent.com/90986041/147834615-1772dc64-22a2-42c3-b2ae-9cd8e9ca4e63.png)

 ### Study Design: MechaCar vs Competition